WedTexts Alternative: An Honest Comparison for 2026

 When Dearest Guest fits better

 Choose Dearest Guest if guests are flying in from other countries, the itinerary has moving parts, or you want a person, not just software, standing between your messages and your guest list.
-You write everything once, schedule it, and each guest gets a normal text on their own phone at the right local moment, with no app to download.
-See how it works, the flat math on pricing, and why travel-heavy weddings are our home turf on destination weddings.
+You write everything once with us, and each guest gets a normal text addressed to them, on their own phone, at the right local moment, with no app to download.
+See how it works, pricing, and why travel-heavy weddings are our home turf on destination weddings.

-If you are surveying the whole category, our wedding text service comparison lines up seven tools, and the guest communication playbook shows the message timeline all of these services exist to deliver.
+If you are surveying the whole category, our wedding text service comparison reviews seven tools, and the guest communication playbook shows the message timeline all of these services exist to deliver.

 Frequently Asked Questions